 Considering that the line can be used in both tropical and cold water, plus salt or freshwater, and it comes in all the densities from floating to intermediate with every tip in between, the species list is a large one.

 If you’re a trout angler, then this fly fishing line is ideal in early spring and late fall when the trout are going wild on streamers.
 The heavy head will help you push a full line with ease while casting a big streamer.
-It will also be particularly useful when fishing from a float tube or drift boat as the head will make shooting distance a breeze with a single backcast.
+It will also be particularly useful when using float tubes for fishing or drift boat as the head will make shooting distance a breeze with a single backcast.

 You can also play around with the intermediate tip or sinking head lines when fishing in lakes.